 It’s your worst nightmare: your car engine blew and you can’t get to work.
 But you have no emergency fund, all of your credit cards are overextended and payday isn’t for another two weeks.
 How can you get enough money to get it repaired without missing work?

-If you’ve ever needed cash on short notice you may have considered a payday loan.
-While payday loans were originally meant to help make ends meet on occasion, they can easily trap borrowers into an endless cycle of debt.
-This post details everything you need to know about payday loans, and how to stay clear of payday debt.
+If you’ve ever needed cash on short notice you may have tossed around the idea of a payday loan.
+While payday loans were first meant to help make ends meet occasionally, they can easily trap borrowers into a bottomless pit of debt.
+Before you head to the payday loan storefront, you need to understand why payday loans are bad.

 What is a payday loan?

-Payday loans are also often called cash advances, installment loans, and deferred deposit loans.
+Payday loans are sometimes called cash advances, installment loans, or deferred deposit loans.

-Getting a payday loan is extremely easy.
-Simply walk into a store or visit a website, verify that you have income and a bank account, and the lender will give you the money.
-Typically you will either receive a cash or direct deposit right away.
-Sometimes, a lender will require you to write a post-dated check for when the loan is due.
+Obtaining a payday loan is easy: visit a storefront or apply through a website, verify you have income and a bank account, and the lender will most likely give you the money.
+You will either receive cash or direct deposit immediately.
+Sometimes, a lender will require a postdated check for when the loan is due.

-Most of the time, the loan is due within 14 days, plus a finance charge, which is effectively interest.
-However, if you aren’t able to pay back the loan on the due date, that’s when things get ugly.
+The loan is due usually within 14 days, plus a finance charge, which is effectively interest.
+However, if you can’t pay back the loan on the due date, things could turn ugly fast.

 Why are payday loans bad?

 While there is nothing wrong with a short-term loan to make ends meet, a payday loan is not cheap.
 The industry is ever-changing and many lenders lure unsuspecting consumers into a financial trap with sky-high interest rates and fees.

 Most borrowers won’t be able to pay back their original loan when the due date comes around, and they’ll have to take out another loan to pay off the first loan.
 As you can see this could become a vicious cycle and one you should try to avoid.
 In fact, more than 90% of payday loan borrowers end up regretting their original loan.